Stephen Breyer: Environment

 In Friends of the Earth, Inc. v.
 Laidlaw Environmental Services, Inc. (2000), Breyer was in the 7–2 majority that held that people who use the North Tyger River for recreational purposes but could not do so due to pollution had standing to sue industrial polluters.

-On April 23, 2020, Breyer wrote the majority opinion in County of Maui v.
-Hawaii Wildlife Fund.
-The Court ruled that the County of Maui must have a permit under the Clean Water Act in order to release groundwater pollution into the ocean.
-Although the ruling was less broad than the 9th Circuit's ruling, environmentalist groups saw the ruling as a win and an affirmation of the Clean Water Act.
+In County of Maui v.
+Hawaii Wildlife Fund (2020), Breyer wrote for the majority that the Maui County must have a permit under the Clean Water Act to release groundwater pollution into the ocean.
+Although the ruling was less broad than the 9th Circuit's ruling, environmentalist groups saw it as a win and an affirmation of the Clean Water Act.

 On July 31, 2020, Breyer dissented when the Supreme Court, in a 5–4 decision, refused to lift a stay on the 9th Circuit ruling that halted construction of the wall at the U.S.-Mexico border.
-The Sierra Club argued that the wall would harm the environment unduly, including threatening wildlife and changing the flow of water in the Sonoran Desert.
-Breyer wrote, "The Court’s decision to let construction continue nevertheless, I fear, may 'operat[e], in effect, as a final judgment.'"
+The Sierra Club argued that the wall would harm the environment unduly, including by threatening wildlife and changing the flow of water in the Sonoran Desert.
+Breyer wrote, "The Court's decision to let construction continue nevertheless, I fear, may 'operat[e], in effect, as a final judgment.'"
 Ginsburg, Sotomayor, and Kagan joined his dissent.

 On March 4, 2021, Breyer dissented in United States Fish and Wildlife Serv. v.
 Sierra Club, Inc., joined only by Sotomayor.
 The case concerned the Sierra Club's request under the Freedom of Information Act (FOIA) for "draft opinions" concerning rules governing underwater structures that are used to cool industrial equipment.
 The Sierra Club argued that it had the right to access the documents.
 The majority opinion limits environmental groups' ability to obtain government documents under FOIA.
-Breyer wrote in his dissent, "Agency practice shows that the Draft Biological Opinion, not the Final Biological Opinion, is the document that informs the EPA of the Services’ conclusions about jeopardy and alternatives and triggers within the EPA the process of deciding what to do about those conclusions.
-If a Final Biological Opinion is discoverable under FOIA, as all seem to agree it is, why would a Draft Biological Opinion, embodying the same Service conclusions (and leaving the EPA with the same four choices), not be?”
+Breyer wrote in his dissent, "Agency practice shows that the Draft Biological Opinion, not the Final Biological Opinion, is the document that informs the EPA of the Services' conclusions about jeopardy and alternatives and triggers within the EPA the process of deciding what to do about those conclusions.
+If a Final Biological Opinion is discoverable under FOIA, as all seem to agree it is, why would a Draft Biological Opinion, embodying the same Service conclusions (and leaving the EPA with the same four choices), not be?"

-In Hollyfrontier Cheyenne Refining v.
-Renewable Fuels Association, Breyer ruled for oil refineries, joining the majority opinion, which held that oil refineries struggling financially did not need a continuous exemption every year since 2011 in order to be granted an exemption from federal renewable fuels policy.